The Office of the Mayor presented

 Honorary Board Member

-Tedd was a founding board member of FHRC and has stayed active in assisting the board when needed.
-In 1983, he retired as a Chief Warrant Officer Three from the U.S. Army, where he served in various military intelligence organizations.
+Tedd is an FHRC founding board member and has remained active assisting the board when needed.
+He retired as a Chief Warrant Officer Three from the U.S. Army in 1983, where he served in various military intelligence organizations.
 He is a former Vice President of Computer Sciences Corporation and the former president and COO of Pilar Services, Inc. Tedd was also a corporate recruiter for the central Maryland chapter of the Juvenile Diabetes Foundation and served as president for the Better Community Committee responsible for supporting a South Korean orphanage.
-In 2014, Tedd was received the Delaware Governor's Outstanding Volunteer Award for his service with FHRC.
+In 2014, Tedd received the Delaware Governor's Outstanding Volunteer Award for his service with FHRC.